Yonigoldwas/Yoni_geospatial_rs_portfolio/README.md

 Objectively detect harvest timing for corn and soy fields in a given region and period.

 **Approach**
-1. Use Sentinel two surface reflectance imagery in Google Earth Engine
+1. Use Sentinel-2 surface reflectance imagery in Google Earth Engine
 2. Compute NDVI time series per field polygon
 3. Smooth the signal and detect the main drop that corresponds to harvest
 4. Export maps and tables with estimated harvest date per field